BradHacker/BradHacker/README.md

 # 💫 About Me:
-🔭 I’m currently working on DevOps and Offensive Security<br>👯 I’m looking to collaborate on anything security!<br>🌱 I’m currently learning how to write in Rust<br>💬 Ask me about RITSEC (https://ritsec.club)
+🔭 I’m currently working on [CBLE](https://github.com/cble-platform)<br>👯 I’m looking to collaborate on anything security!<br>🌱 Want to learn rust... one day<br>💬 Ask me about RITSEC (https://ritsec.club)

 ## 🌐 Socials: